 Matchmaking requires four steps, shown in Figure 11.
 In the first step, agents and resources advertise their characteristics and requirements in classified advertisements (ClassAds), named after brief advertisements for goods and services found in the morning newspaper.
 In the second step, a matchmaker scans the known ClassAds and creates pairs that satisfy each other's constraints and preferences.
 In the third step, the matchmaker informs both parties of the match.
 The responsibility of the matchmaker then ceases with respect to the match.
-In the final step, claiming, the matched agent and resource establish contact, possibly negotiate further terms, and then cooperate to execute a job.
-The clean separation of the claiming step allows the resource and agent to independently verify the match.
-[48]
+In the final step, the matched agent and resource establish contact, possibly negotiate further terms, and then cooperate to execute a job.

-A ClassAd is a set of uniquely named expressions, using a semi-structured data model so that no specific schema is required by the matchmaker.
+A ClassAd is a set of uniquely named expressions, using a semi-structured data model so no specific schema is required by the matchmaker.
 Each named expression is called an attribute.
-Each attribute has an name and an value.
-The first version of the ClassAd language allowed simple values such as integers and strings, as well as expressions comprised of arithmetic and logical operators.
-After gaining experience with ClassAds, we created a second version of the language that permitted richer values and operators permitting complex data structures such as records, lists, and sets.
+Each attribute has an attribute name and an attribute value.
+In our initial ClassAd implementation, the attribute value could be a simple integer, string, floating point value, or